 There is no doubt about it; businesses are taking the technological leap towards cloud services – and it is happening fast!
-In fact, the global market for cloud services is expected to triple between 2016 and 2020, according to forecasts made by both Gartner and 451Research.

 Print infrastructure is both costly and hard to maintain.
 Therefore, after having moved basic IT applications and infrastructure to the cloud, the next natural step is to include print in your Software as a Service (SaaS) portfolio.